Corni33/CarND_P2_TrafficSigns/README.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---

 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### **1. Provide a basic summary of the data set and identify where in your code the summary was done.
+In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.**

+The GTSRB data set contains 34799 training examples, 4410 validation examples and 12630 testing images that each belong to one of 43 classes.
+All images in the data set have a size of 32x32 pixels.
-The code for this step is contained in the second code cell of the IPython notebook.
+These statistics are calculated in the code cells 1 of the notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+####**2.
+Include an exploratory visualization of the dataset and identify where the code is in your code file.**

-The code for this step is contained in the third code cell of the IPython notebook.
+An exploratory visualization of the GTSRB data set is performed in the code cells 2 to 5 of the notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+**Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data ...**

 ![alt text][image1]

 ###Design and Test a Model Architecture

-####1.
+####**1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc.**

 The code for this step is contained in the fourth code cell of the IPython notebook.